Open Data Hub logo

 • If you want to use a custom model-serving runtime for your model server, you have added and enabled the runtime.
 See Adding a custom model-serving runtime.

 • If you want to use graphics processing units (GPUs) with your model server, you have enabled GPU support.
-This includes installing the Node Feature Discovery and GPU Operators.
+This includes installing the Node Feature Discovery and NVIDIA GPU Operators.
 For more information, see NVIDIA GPU Operator on Red Hat OpenShift Container Platform in the NVIDIA documentation.

 Procedure